ewired/gjs-guide/docs/extensions/development/creating.md

 }
 ```

-Now save `extension.js` and reload the extension see the button in the panel.
+Now, save the `extension.js` file and reload the extension, by repeating the
+steps in the [Enabling the Extension](#enabling-the-extension) section.

+You should see a new button in the panel.